GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

       "name": "What is Forex Trading?",
       "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Forex trading is where trader buying and selling currencies online."
+        "text": "Forex trading is where traders buy and sell currencies online."
       }
     },
     {